sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 #### Eigenvector Centrality

+To calculate the eigenvector centrality of a node \( v \) in a network, we use the following formula:
 $$
 \text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } v
 $$